DarthBenro008/app-brickie/README.md

 #### What can you do with AppBrickie?

-- Get your APK delievred to you on telegram with just a push of commit !
+- Get your APK delivered to you on telegram with just a push of commit !
 - Automated Android APK Builds
 - Unit Tests on Android Builds
 - Forget wires , patches and building pull requests manually!